UK Edition. Click here for US version.

-Complaints such as a dry mouth, thirst, weakness, lethargy, muscle weakness, pain or cramps, a
+Complaints such as a dry mouth, thirst, lethargy, muscle pain or cramps, a racing heart,

-racing heart, dizziness, feeling or being sick, and passing less urine, are signs of a fluid or
+dizziness, feeling or being sick, and passing less urine, are signs of a fluid or mineral imbalance

 Sudden swelling of the lips, face, neck, and possibly hands and feet, a rash, difficulty

 swallowing or breathing, hoarseness, are signs of angioedema.
 This may occur at any time